R35007/Mock-Server/README.md

   "/posts/:id": {
     "_config": true,
     "fetch": "https://jsonplaceholder.typicode.com/posts",
-    "middlewares": ["log", "wrapper"] // give the name of the middlewares which are available in the middleware.js },
+    "middlewareNames": ["log", "wrapper"] // give the name of the middleware which are available in the middleware.js },
   "/comment": {
     "_config": true,
     "fetch": { "url": "https://jsonplaceholder.typicode.com/comments/1" },
-    "middlewares": ["log"]
+    "middlewareNames": ["log"]
   }
 }
 ```

-Note: A middleware must be available at the name of the middlewares given in `db.json`
+Note: A middleware must be available at the name of the middlewareNames given in `db.json`

 Now in server.js